General Data Organization

 For the purposes of general organization, it is good to think about what components exist in a research project.
 This is not the phase based components of project management, but the actual tangibles that can be grouped into four categories:

 All of these elements are ideally maintained in resources that they are suited for.
+As a result, the full stack (above) is laid out with some forethough.

 Data Storage